Skiing with short-stem hip prosthesis: Safely back on the slopes

 Postoperative recovery and rehabilitation determine when patients can ski again.
 In general, the following applies:

-- After 3–6 months: First moderate physical stress, depending on the course.
+- After 3–6 months: Initial moderate sporting loads, depending on progress.

-- After 6–12 months: Resuming skiing, if no complications occur.
+- After 6–12 months: Resumption of skiing, if no complications occur.

 Caution and preparation